The Ultimate Jazz Piano Guide: Chords, Voicings, Improvisation & Harmony

 Minor ii–V–I Progressions

-In addition to the major ii–V–I, jazz also uses minor ii–V–I progressions.
+In addition to the major ii–V–I, jazz also uses a 'minor ii–V–I progression':

 For example, in C minor: